 The GED Project aims to institutionalize the energy management activities within the public sector buildings in Bosnia and Herzegovina.
 Those activities are in line with the European Union directives (Energy Service Directive, EPBD directive), and the Energy Community Treaty.

-The main Project goal is to create favorable conditions for investments into energy efficiency measures while contributing to green market development and economic progress of Bosnia and Herzegovina.
+The GED Project is creating favorable conditions for investments into energy efficiency measures while contributing to the market development and economic progress of the coutnry.
 The outcomes are: